KLD Institute

 Course mapOpen slides

-Week 2 tutorial notes
+Week 7 study notes

 Color: Roles, Contrast, State, Accessibility, and Trust